 The business of LTC is managed under the direction of the Board of Directors (or Board), which is elected by our stockholders.
 The basic responsibility of the Board is to lead our company by exercising its business judgment to act in what each director reasonably believes to be the best interests of our company and its stockholders.
 Leadership is important to facilitate the Board acting effectively as a working group so that our company and its performance may benefit.
-Our Corporate Governance Guidelines contemplate that the Chief Executive Officer will serve on the Board.
+Our Corporate Governance Policies contemplate that the Chief Executive Officer shall be nominated annually to serve on the Board.

 Our Board currently separates the positions of Executive Chairman and Chief Executive Officer.
 Our Executive Chairman, Mr. Dimitriadis, founded LTC in 1992 and until March 2007 served as Chief Executive Officer.
 As Executive Chairman, he is able to make a time commitment to advise on our company's operations, has an extensive knowledge of our company, its challenges, and opportunities, and has a productive working relationship with the company's officers and employees.
 The role of Executive Chairman includes providing continuous feedback on the direction, performance and strategy of our company, serving as chairman of regular and executive sessions of the Board, setting the Board's agenda with the Chief Executive Officer, and leading the Board in anticipating and responding to key company developments.
-Separation of the positions of Chairman and Chief Executive Officer is not mandated by our company's articles, bylaws, or Corporate Governance Guidelines.
+Separation of the positions of Chairman and Chief Executive Officer is not mandated by our company's articles, bylaws, or Corporate Governance Policies.
 The Board believes that the advisability of having a separate or combined Executive Chairman and Chief Executive Officer is dependent upon the strengths of the individuals that hold these positions and the most effective means of leveraging these strengths.
 At this time, given the composition of our Board, the effective interaction between Mr. Dimitriadis, as Executive Chairman, and Ms. Simpson, as Chief Executive Officer, the Board believes that separating the Chief Executive Officer and Executive Chairman positions provides our company with the right foundation to pursue strategic and operational objectives, while maintaining effective oversight and objective evaluation of the performance of our company.

 Aside from Mr. Dimitriadis and Ms. Simpson, the four remaining members of our Board are independent directors.
-Our Corporate Governance Guidelines provide that, where the chairman is not independent, one independent director may be appointed "lead independent director."
-If no "lead independent director" has been appointed by the Board, the designation of the presiding director at each Independent Directors' meeting will rotate among the Chairmen of each committee.
+Our Corporate Governance Policies provide that, where the chairman is not independent, one independent director may be appointed "lead independent director."
+If no "lead independent director" has been appointed by the Board, the designation of the presiding director at independent directors' meetings will rotate among the Chairmen of each committee.
 The "lead independent director" will periodically and no less frequently than annually, schedule and conduct separate meetings of the independent directors only.
-Currently, no "lead independent director" has been designated.
-The independent directors of the Board have elected to rotate as "lead independent director."
-In accordance with our Corporate Governance Guidelines, the independent members of the Board meet separately without management directors at least once per year to discuss such matters as the independent directors consider appropriate.
+Currently, Mr. Hendrickson is designated "lead independent director."
+In accordance with our Corporate Governance Policies, the independent members of the Board meet separately without management directors at least once per year to discuss such matters as the independent directors consider appropriate.